 In this test security products are exposed to attacks, which comprise multiple stages.
-The perfect product will detect and protect against all relevant elements of an attack.
-The term 'relevant' is important, because if early stages of an attack are countered fully there is no need for later stages to be addressed.
+The perfect product will detect all relevant elements of an attack.
+The term 'relevant' is important, because sometimes detecting one part of an attack means it's not necessary to detect another.